OriginTrailClub/deepdive/advisors.md

 </div>

-The core developper team of OriginTrail has expanded the advisory board with one of the earliest Internet pioneers, professor Bob Metcalfe.
+The core developer team of OriginTrail has expanded the advisory board with one of the earliest Internet pioneers, professor Bob Metcalfe.
 Dr. Metcalfe invented Ethernet and is famous for **Metcalfe’s Law**.
 As the OriginTrail Knowledge Graph gains traction among users worldwide, Dr. Metcalfe will **help apply Metcalfe’s Law to predict the value of linked data based on the network effect**.

 [**Source:  Medium**](https://tracdeepdive.info/advisors/V)